 Chief Environmental Health Officers (CEHOS) have unique skill sets operating as the glue between government department functions, such as understanding housing and links to health and the need for open green spaces, the link between food production and climate change, or emergency and land use planning.

-CEHOs also manage key networks across local authorities and Environmental Health Professionals (EHPs) working in business and industry, allowing for a greater understanding and early identification of new and emerging issues.
+CEHOs also manage key networks across local authorities and environmental health professionals working in business and industry, allowing for a greater understanding and early identification of new and emerging issues.
 With public health concerns dominating the agenda, this has become increasingly vital.

 From COVID-19, to Brexit and food standards, to clean air and environmental protection, environmental health skills and expertise in government in now paramount.